putuoka/c4it-blog/content/posts/csharp-tips/01-foreach-index/article.md

 ---
 title: "C# tip: how to get the index of an item in a foreach loop"
-path: '/csharptips/how-to-get-item-index-in-foreach'
+path: "/csharptips/how-to-get-item-index-in-foreach"
 tags: ["CSharp", "CSharp Tip"]
 featuredImage: "./cover.jpg"
-excerpt : "Do you need the index of the current item in a foreach loop with C#?
+excerpt: "Do you need the index of the current item in a foreach loop with C#?
 Here you'll see two approaches."
 created: 2021-06-08
 updated: 2021-06-09
 ---